Islamham/IoT-Smart-Surveillance-Robot/README.md

 **React & CSS**: Powers the front-end.
 The `index.js` file outlines the web pages, drawing from other React files and react-router.
 The integration of JSX makes the design fluid, allowing for HTML within JavaScript.

 ## **2. Back-end Technologies**
 **Node.js & React**: These technologies support the backend framework.
-I've set up the HTTP server with Node.js, redirecting default port numbers in React's JSON package file to port 80.
+We've set up the HTTP server with Node.js, redirecting default port numbers in React's JSON package file to port 80.
 IP-tables have been crucial for managing port conflicts.

 ## **3. Front-end Design and Implementation**
 The design is crafted with the end-user in mind: